skaji/CPAN-Flatten/README.md

 CPAN::Flatten flattens cpan module requirements without install.

 As you know, the cpan world allows cpan modules to configure themselves dynamically.
-So actual requirements can not be detemined unless you install them to your local machines.
+So actual requirements can not be determined unless you install them to your local machines.

 But, I think dynamic configuration is generally harmful,